inkVerb/Vubuntu-info/README.md

 Vubuntu™ is an Ubuntu extension project with three parts:

 1. Verber™: Web server scripts
-2. Vnk™: Local workstation (desktop, notebook, tablet, etc.) with scripts and to link easily to a Verber™ server
+2. Vrk™: Local workstation (desktop, notebook, tablet, etc.) with scripts and to link easily to a Verber™ server
 3. Vubuntu™ desktop (scripts to install commonly used apps on your workstation.)

 #### Verber™ Web/Email server "cloud control" app engine for hosting